VCIP-RGBD/DFormer/README.md

 :anchor:[Application to new datasets(添加新数据集)](https://github.com/VCIP-RGBD/DFormer/tree/main/figs/application_new_dataset)

+We provide the geometry prior generation manner in DFormerv2, and you can further develope it and enhance the depth-related reasearch.
 We provide the RGBD pretraining code in [RGBD-Pretrain](https://github.com/VCIP-RGBD/RGBD-Pretrain).
 You can pretrain more powerful RGBD encoders and contribute to the RGBD research.